yaybu/yaybu/docs/compute.rst

 ---

 Provisioning of AWS instances is supported out of the box using libcloud.
-You will need to have set up an SSH key in the Amazon control panel and either have the path to the private part of that key or have added it to your ssh-agent.

 You'll need something like this in your ``Yaybufile``::